AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Overview of learning result

 \section{Overview of learning result}

 With the preparation of the last section, we are able to use the Transformer to study the map between the shape information and expectation of a Wilson loop.
 We have completed experiments with various dataset configurations and will present the learning curves in the following parts of this article.
+We adopt the standard encoder-decoder Transformer architecture as originally proposed in \cite{vaswani2023attentionneed}.
+The encoder processes the input Wilson loop sequence and the decoder autoregressively generates the output polynomial expression.
+The model dimension, number of attention heads, and number of layers (applied equally to both encoder and decoder) are treated as hyperparameters and will be discussed in section~\ref{sec:hyperopt}.
 The accuracy in the learning curve is obtained by testing the validation sets at the end of each epoch during training.
-One epoch is defined to be training $100,000$ samples in the following experiments and learning rate is set to be 0.001, and the batch size is 256 for all the experiments.
+One epoch is defined as training on 100,000 samples in the following experiments.
+The models are trained using the Adam optimizer with CrossEntropyLoss as the loss function.
+The learning rate is fixed at 0.001 without any learning rate scheduler.
+The batch size is set to 256 for all experiments.
+Here, accuracy is measured as the exact full-sequence match — that is, a prediction is considered correct only when the entire generated sequence matches the ground-truth expression exactly.

+Before presenting the learning results, we analyze the label distribution and establish baseline performance.
+The $L \leq 16$ dataset contains 46 distinct polynomial forms with a total of 870,760 samples.
+Table~\ref{tab:l16_label_dist} shows the distribution of all forms sorted by frequency.
+The most common form, $u^4$, accounts for approximately $20.5\%$ of all samples.
+A naive baseline classifier that always predicts the most frequent form would achieve at most $\sim 20.5\%$ accuracy.